 Day 14: Overview of touch ups / and or annual color refresh / Final Exam / Wrap Up / Certificates

 You will need to provide the models for each of the above days that are in bold and say: Student … Live Models.
 The times your models will need to arrive will be determined on Day 1.
 One model can do more than one procedure (except for eyebrows of course).
 Your models ideally should not have prior permanent makeup on the procedure area.
 We will discuss what else makes for a good model the first day of class.
+You will need a minimum of 5 models, you can do up to 7 models.
 There is a $20 additional fee per model to cover blades, needle cartridges, personal protection equipment and quality model aftercare products.
 You can have your model pay or you can pay the fee.

 You must complete an approved online Bloodborne Pathogens course prior to starting class.
 The fees are about $25 and take about 2 hours online; a list of approved courses will be provided at enrollment.
 This training is required by Federal OSHA rules, Colorado state / local laws and our insurance.
 You will also need to provide proof of either a Hepatitis B vaccination or sign a waiver form.
 It is strongly recommended that you obtain the 3 shot HEP B vaccination series if you have not previously been vaccinated.

-The tuition is $4,800 (+3% for credit card, PayPal or other financing fees etc.).
-A fully refundable $1,000 deposit is required to save your space in a class.
-(Unaffiliated 3rd party financing may be available with approved credit.)
+The tuition is $5,000.
+A $1,000 deposit is required to save your space in a class. (deposit is applied towards your tuition)

-The course fee includes the Society of Permanent Cosmetic Professionals student textbook, a kit with microblading tools, blades, quality pigments etc., a permanent makeup machine, power supply, foot pedal, RCA power cable and needle cartridges for practice, topical anesthetic numbing cream, various latex practice pads and other miscellaneous items.
+The course fee includes the Society of Permanent Cosmetic Professionals 400+ page student textbook (available in Spanish).
+This is a valuable resource of 40+ years of accumulated industry knowledge you can refer back to during your career.
+A comprehensive kit including with microblading tools, blades, quality eyebrow pigments etc., a permanent makeup machine, power supply, foot pedal, RCA power cable and needle cartridges for practice, primary and secondary topical anesthetic numbing creams, various latex practice pads and many other miscellaneous items.